-The World of Central BanksJanuary 27, 2015
+Monetary Policy Analysis – The World of Central BanksJanuary 27, 2015

-The QE program in Eurozone, that was announced by the ECB last week, is another „wonderful“ financial experiment.
-It is no secret that the key in solving the Euro area problems lies in the structural reforms.
+The Quantitative Easing (QE) program in Eurozone, announced by the ECB last week, is another „wonderful“ financial experiment.
+It is no secret that the key to solving the Euro area problems lies in the structural reforms.

-On the other hand, ECB’s decision was prefectly reasonable as their job is to make sure that the EZ inflation stays below but close to 2%.
-Currently we are miles away from that target.
+Central bankers' job is to make sure that the Eurozone inflation stays below but close to 2%.
+Currently, we are miles away from that target.

-As BOE (Bank of England) turned dovish last week, all hopes to see a rate hike from there are most likely gone and gone for good.
-To be honest, the idea of a rate hike in UK, while Euro area is preparing for a massive QE, sounded quite insane in the first place.
+As Bank of England (BOE) turned dovish last week, all hopes to see a rate hike from there are most likely gone and gone for good.
+The idea of a rate hike in the UK, while Euro area is preparing for a massive QE, sounded quite insane in the first place.

-And, some of the figures have been simply terrible.
-Like the recent Durable Goods Orders m/m which fell a whopping 3,4% and Core Retail Sales which came in 1% lower than expected.
+And, some of the figures were simply terrible.
+For example, the recent Durable Goods Orders m/m which fell a whopping 3,4% and Core Retail Sales which came in 1% lower than expected.

-If you take all that data and add a lower inflation & a strong USD into that equation, you may reach a conclusion that any rate hike from the US is pretty much out of the question right now.
+Now, take that data and add a lower inflation.
+You may reach a conclusion that any rate hike from the U.S. is pretty much out of the question right now.